Chitranjali/valentine-game/README.md

-# valentine-game
-An interactive Valentine’s webpage where the “No” button playfully escapes, making the only possible answer “Yes”!
-Built with HTML, CSS, and JavaScript for a fun, romantic twist.
+# Will You Be My Valentine? 💖<br>

+An interactive and playful webpage designed to make someone smile!
+Ask "Will you be my Valentine?" and watch the "No" button run away, leaving only "Yes" as an option.
+Perfect for surprising your special someone with a fun digital twist.<br?

+## Features<br>
+- Playful "No" button that avoids clicks.<br>
+- Fun, romantic interaction.<br>
+- Built using HTML, CSS, and JavaScript.<br>

+## How to Use<br>
+1. Clone or download this repository.<br>
+2. Open `index.html` in your browser.<br>
+3. Click "Yes" (or try to catch the "No" button if you can 😉).<br>

+Or visit

+## Tech Stack<br>
+- HTML<br>
+- CSS<br>
+- JavaScript<br>